LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/openlayers-http/README.md

 Follow along with the instructor as we get started with jQuery and OpenLayers.

-## Getting Started
+## Setup

+- Fork and clone the [JQuery OpenLayers Starter](https://gitlab.com/LaunchCodeTraining/jquery-open-layers-starter) repo.
+- Create a feature branch named `day3-solution` or `my-solution`
-Fork and clone the [JQuery OpenLayers Starter](https://gitlab.com/LaunchCodeTraining/jquery-open-layers-starter) repo.
-Open this folder with any editor you choose.
+- Open this folder with any editor you choose.
+We suggest Visual Studio Code since this project is only JavaScript and HTML.

 ## Review the code
-Open file `index.html` and review its contents
+Open file  and review its contents
-- Has a link to a script to `js/script.js`
+- `index.html` has a link to a script to `js/script.js`
-- Has a `<body>` and `<h2>` but not much else
+- `index.html` has a `<body>` and `<h2>` but not much else

-Review contents of `js/script.js`
-- Contains code to instantiate a map
+- `js/script.js` contains code to instantiate a map

-This creates a map that can contain multiple layers in the `layers: []` object.
-In this case we are using a Tile layer.
-You can find all of the layer types [here](https://openlayers.org/en/v4.6.4/apidoc/ol.source.html).
+- `js/script.js` defines styles
+- `js/script.js` uses OpenLayers Tile layer [Layer Types](https://openlayers.org/en/v4.6.4/apidoc/ol.source.html)

-The `view` attribute allows us to position the map at a certain lat long and zoom level using an `ol.View` object.
+- `js/script.js` sets the `map.view` attribute which allows us to position the map at a certain lat long and zoom level using an `ol.View` object

 ## Let's make a map show up
 Next, add OpenLayers to your project by including the JavaScript source in the head.